 Statewide Transportation Improvement Program (STIP)

-The 2017 Statewide Transportation Improvement Program (STIP) was approved on August 30th, 2016.
-The 2017 STIP is a listing of transportation projects requesting funding that includes proposed federal, state and local money for highway, transit, bicycle and pedestrian projects throughout the State during the next four years.
-The funding will go towards maintaining, operating and expanding the transportation system.
+The FY2022-2025 Statewide Transportation Improvement Program (STIP) was out for a 30-day public review and comment period from October 5, 2021 to November 5, 2021.
+The STIP is a listing of transportation projects requesting funding that includes proposed federal, State, and local money for highway, transit, bicycle, and pedestrian projects throughout the State during the next four years.
+The funding will go towards maintaining, operating, and expanding the transportation system.

 Executive Summary and Project Information – This section contains an overview of the STIP development process, demonstrates compliance with Federal and State law, and illustrates the vital role of public outreach and participation.
 This section also contains the Statewide Maryland Transit Administration projects and non-metropolitan area highway projects.

 4.0: Maryland’s STIP Development

 5.0 Linking Maryland’s STIP to MAP 21 and FAST Act